Monthly Tech-Tip from Tony Hansen SignUp

 Better to mix your own cover glazes for production?

 Yes.
 In this case the entire outside and inside of the mug need an evenly applied coat of glaze.
-In production, it would not make sense to attempt this by painting.
-For these reasons: Cost, quality, convenience.
+For hobby this makes sense.
+But in production cover brushing makes less sense.
 The right pail has 2 gallons of G2934Y base with 10% Cerdec yellow stain: $135.
-Cost of jars with the same amount: Almost $300!
-And you have to paint them on in three coats with drying in between.
-The one in the pail is a true dipping glaze (unlike dipping glazes sold by glaze manufacturers that dry slowly and drip-drip-drip just like brushing ones).
+Cost of brushing jars with the same amount: $600+!
+And each jar logs 10-15 minutes painting time plus waiting between coats.
+The one in the pail is a true dipping glaze (unlike many commercial ones that dry slowly and drip-drip-drip).
 This one dries immediately after dipping in a perfectly even layer (if mixed according to our instructions).
 And a bonus: This pail can be converted to brushing or base-layering versions using CMC gum.

 Commercial glazes on decorative surfaces, your own on food surfaces